davidbarone/parser/README.md

 `a : C B*`

-Additionally, the rewriting rules mean that C & B can be 'joined' in the tree for improved semantics.
+Additionally, the alias modification rules mean that C & B can be 'aliased' in the tree for improved semantics.

-##Lexer rules
-Lexer rules are defined using simple regex strings.
-Every string token in your grammar must be defined as a lexer rule.

-##Parser rules
-Every parser rules must consist of symbols that are either:
-a) Parser symbols
-b) Lexer symbols

-##Matching rules
-Rules are checked in the order they are specified.
-Therefore, when there is possibility of matching multiple rules, order is important.